samulironni/portfolio/README.md

 My portfolio which contains:

 AI projects:
-- AI development for 2048 game (best results are in Depth4.xlsx)
+- AI development for 2048 game
 - A* algorithm labyrinth project with demo video

 Analytics: